 One competition shortlisting later, one agent liked it enough to meet me and talk through changes.
 She didn’t take me on, so I made further changes and scattergunned loads of other agents with it.
 One of them requested the whole book, but I didn’t hear from her again.
 Ouch!

-Then more rejections piled up, this time with compliments thrown in.
+More rejections piled up, this time with compliments thrown in.
 ‘It rose to the top of the pile.’
 ‘You’re talented’, that kind of thing.
 But it was a bit like someone finishing with you.
 ‘I like you; it’s just I’m not in love with you.’
 I emailed my friend and soon-to-be published author who’d read the first chapters of the book and loved them.
 (Believe me, she’s not a good liar).
-‘Maybe it’s just a bit crap,’ I said.
-‘Because I don’t get why no one’s taken it on.’
+‘Maybe it’s a bit crap,’ I said.
+‘Because I just don’t get why no one’s taken it on.’

 Her email was a turning point because she was so honest, so detailed and so helpful.
-And boy am I grateful because there’s not that many people who’ll be honest about your book.
+And boy, am I grateful because there’s not that many people who’ll be honest about your book.
 ‘That’s lovely, darling.’
 (Your parents.)
 ‘You want me to read it again?!’
 (Your husband.)
 ‘Oh it’s brilliant, just brilliant.’
 (Your friends, who’re actually thinking, Jesus, that was hardgoing.)

 So why has no one taken my little book on yet?
 Because it’s too blooming bleak.
 But it does have ‘ENORMOUS POTENTIAL.’
 Yes, ‘ENORMOUS POTENTIAL!’